codership/documentation/galeracluster/source/documentation/galera-manager-adding-users.rst

    Galera Manager User Information (Figure 4)

-Although it would be convenient to be able to change a user's name, password, or role here, it's not yet possible to do so in Galera Manager.
-In future releases, though, you will be able to change a user's password.
-At this time, if you want to change a user's password or their name, you'll have to delete that user and then add them back with the new name or password.

-Just click the vertical ellipsis at the top right of the panel for the user.
+Click the vertical ellipsis at the top right of the panel for the user.
 Your only choice there will be to delete the user, so click it.
 To put the user back, click on the text below the list of users where it says, *Create New User* to add them again with new choices or values.

 .. container:: bottom-links